LouisKlimek/Hermes-Tasklist-Plugin/README.md

 ## Features

 - **Grouped list view** — inside any list, group tasks by **Status** (default, the kanban columns), **Assignee**, **Priority**, or nothing.
 Collapsible sections with task counts.
+- **Subtask nesting** — parent tasks (those with kanban parent/child links) get a disclosure arrow; expand to see their child tasks nested underneath, at any depth.
+Children nest under their parent instead of cluttering the top level.
 - **Boards → lists with drag & drop** — a ClickUp‑style left sidebar where every native Kanban **board** is a folder.
 Create named **lists** inside a board, click one to open it, **drag a task onto a list** (or use the per‑task List dropdown) to move it, and add tasks straight into a list with **+ Add task**.
 Lists are persistent and per‑board, stored by a tiny companion backend.
 - **Sort & filter** — sort within each group by priority, created date, or title (asc/desc); full‑text search across title / id / body; filter by tenant and assignee; toggle archived tasks.
 - **Inline editing** — change a task's **status**, **priority**, and **assignee** right from the row, without opening anything.
 Edits route through the same validated state machine the board uses.